The Car (album): Tour

 In April and June they extended the tour into November 2022, with dates added in the United States and England, as well as Latin America.
 On 9 August, the band played live in Istanbul.
 This was the tour's opening performance, and the Arctic Monkeys' first performance since 2019.
 No new songs were debuted until their performance at Zürich OpenAir Festival on 23 August, where they played "I Ain't Quite Where I Think I Am".
-Other tracks debuted during their first leg of tour include "Mr. Schwartz", "Big Ideas" and "The Car", alongside singles, "There'd Better Be A Mirrorball" and "Body Paint".In June 2022 the band announced shows in Australia, with support from Australian bands, Mildlife, DMA's and The Buoys.
+Other tracks debuted during their first leg of tour include "Mr Schwartz", "Big Ideas" and "The Car", alongside singles "There'd Better Be A Mirrorball" and "Body Paint".
+In June 2022 the band announced shows in Australia, with support from Australian bands Mildlife, DMA's and The Buoys.

 Their stadium tour was announced in September 2022, with dates in the UK, Ireland, North America, and Central Europe, finalizing in September 2023.
-Further European dates were added on December.
-The bands first ever tour of Asia was announced a few days later.
+Further European dates were added in December.
+The band's first ever tour of Asia was announced a few days later.
 The band also headlined several music festivals, including Sziget Festival, Lowlands, Pukkelpop, Rock en Seine, Reading and Leeds, Corona Capital, Rock Werchter, Bilbao BBK Live, NOS Alive, and different iterations of Primavera Sound and Falls Festival.

 For the tour, the group are joined by longtime touring members Tom Rowley, Davey Latter, and Tyler Parkford.

 The group released the concert film Arctic Monkeys at Kings Theatre on their YouTube channel in October 2022.
-The film was directed by Chappell and Zackery Michael, and features selected footage of the band, both backstage and performing, at their show on Brooklyn's Kings Theatre.
+The film was directed by Chappell and Zackery Michael, and features selected footage of the band, both backstage and performing, at their concert at Brooklyn's Kings Theatre.

 Other performances

-The band made a number of television performances in promotion of the album including on the late-night talk shows The Tonight Show Starring Jimmy Fallon, Late Night Berlin, and The Jonathan Ross Show.
+The band made a number of television performances in promotion of the album including on the late-night talk shows The Tonight Show Starring Jimmy Fallon, Late Night Berlin and The Jonathan Ross Show.
 After their performance on Late Night Berlin, the band played a secret show at the television studio, where they debuted the track "The Car".
 The show, which contained 13 songs, was broadcast in December 2022.
-In October, the band played an exclusive set, at VRT Studios in Belgium, for Studio Brussel and Dutch radio station NPO 3FM.
+In October, the band played an exclusive set at VRT Studios in Belgium for Studio Brussel and Dutch radio station NPO 3FM.
 Their setlist consisted mostly of early songs, as well as some songs from The Car.
 An audio-only recording of the performance was streamed on Studio Brussel the next day.
 That same month two other live sessions, recorded at RAK Studios, were broadcast by German and French radio stations 1LIVE and France Inter, respectively.
 In November, the music programme Later...with Jools Holland dedicated them an entire episode, the band played songs from the album as well as old tracks.